Okta Verify configurations for Windows devices

 ReportDiagnostics

-Configure whether crash reports are sent to your diagnostics reporting tool (for example, AppCenter).
+Configure whether crash reports are sent to your diagnostics reporting tool.

 UserVerificationType

 Configure the type of user verification for the authenticator.
-For details, see Configure the user verification type for Okta Verify for Windows.
+See Configure the user verification type for Okta Verify for Windows.

 To change the user verification type after deployment, uninstall Okta Verify and reinstall it with other configuration options.